-- Determine when your student will be ready and prepared to present a public recital. - Recital and dress rehearsal dates are scheduled by the major professor (not the student) with the Music Department secretary. - Applied professor will provide student recital information to the appropriate applied area division coordinator. - The division coordinator will select faculty to serve on the recital jury. - All recital juries must contain a minimum of 3 faculty members from the students applied division. - It is recommended that one faculty member on the jury be from outside the area of concentration (BM Junior & Senior Recital, BME Senior Recital). - The division coordinator will coordinate with the applied professor and schedule the jury date with the Music Department secretary.
+- Determine when your student is prepared to present a recital. - Recital and dress rehearsal dates are scheduled by the major professor (not the student) with the Music Department secretary. - Applied professor will provide student recital information to the appropriate applied area division coordinator. - The division coordinator will select faculty to serve on the recital jury. - All recital juries must contain a minimum of 3 faculty members from the students applied division. - It is recommended for all recitals that one faculty member on the jury be from outside the students area of concentration. - The division coordinator will coordinate with the applied professor and schedule the jury date with the Music Department secretary.